High-dimensional variable clustering based on maxima of a weakly dependent random process: Consistent estimation of minimaly separated clusters

 \subsection{Data-driven selection of the threshold parameter}

 The performance of Algorithm \ref{alg:rec_pratic} depends crucially on the value of the threshold parameter $\tau$.
+This threshold involves known quantities such as $d$ and $k$ and a unknown parameter $d_m$ (see Theorem \ref{thm:grow_dim}).
+For the latter, there is no simple manner to choose optimally this parameter, as there is no simple way to determine how fast is the convergence to the asymptotic extreme behavior, or how far into the tail the asymptotic block dependence structure appears.
+Second order conditions, which are commonly used in the literature to ensure convergence to the stable tail dependence function at a certain rate, are theoretically relevant (see \cite{dombry2019maximum, einmahl2012mestimator, fougeres2015bias}for examples).
+However, finding the optimal value for the block length parameter remains a challenging task.

 In practice, it is advisable to use a data-driven procedure to select the threshold in Algorithm \ref{alg:rec_pratic}.
 The idea is to use the $\SECO$ criteria presented in Equation \eqref{eq:SECO}.
-Let $\textbf{Z} \sim O$, given a partition $\hat{O} = \{ \hat{O}_g \}_g$, we know from \cite{FERREIRA2011586} that the $\SECO$ similarity given by

-is equal to $0$ if and only if $\hat{O} \leq \bar{O}$.
+Let $\mathcal{L}((\textbf{Z}_t, t \in \mathbb{Z})) \sim O$, given a partition $\hat{O} = \{ \hat{O}_g \}_g$, we know from \cite{FERREIRA2011586} that the $\SECO$ similarity given by \eqref{eq:SECO} is equal to $0$ if and only if $\hat{O} \leq \bar{O}$.
 We thus construct a loss function given by the $\SECO$ where we evaluate its value over a grid of the $\tau$ values.
 The value of $\tau$ for which the $\SECO$ similarity has minimum values is also the value of $\tau$ for which we have consistent recovery of our clusters.
-The based estimator of the $\SECO$ in \eqref{secoOhat} is thus defined as
+The based estimator of the $\SECO$ in \eqref{eq:SECO} is thus defined as